pyControl/docs/docs/user-guide/hardware.md

 ## Overview

 A typical pyControl hardware setup consists of one or more breakout boards connected to a computer by USB, each of which runs a single behavioural setup.
-The breakout board connects to a set of devices such as nosepokes, audio boards and LED drivers which make up the behavioural setup.
+The breakout board connects to a set of devices such as nosepokes, audio boards and LED drivers which make up the setup.

 ![Hardware overview](../media/hardware/hardware-overview.jpg)

 ## Hardware definitions

 Hardware objects can be instantiated directly in a state machine definition file (as in the [button](https://bitbucket.org/takam/pycontrol/src/default/tasks/button.py) example), however the recomended way of specifying hardware is to create a *hardware definition* file which is imported by the state machine.
 The rationale for this is twofold: Firstly, the same hardware setup is  typically used for many different tasks so seperating out the hardware and task definition code into seperate files avoids repeating the hardware definition in each task file.
 Secondly, the same task may be used on different setups without modifying the task code as long as the required hardware devices are specified in the hardware definition.